hujhax/austin-improv-wiki/Bobby Ford.md

 Bob is a fully out *Star Wars* nerd, owner/operator of Rogue Sage, a gifted public speaker and a true business Jedi.
 On the filmmaking side, he has produced and directed two dramatic short films which have toured internationally.
 His filmmaking studies include work with the University of Texas, Sundance Shorts, Microbudget Film School, Meisner for Directors - Los Angeles and FilmWorks Austin .
 Bob has two beloved dogs, Wicket and Peanut and has called Austin home since 1987.

+## Breaking Beckett
+In late 2013 Bob began working on [[Breaking Beckett]], which he went on to direct.

 ## Troupes
 * [[Two Guys From Yonkers]] (2011 - Present)